 I must admit that when I started the Rainforest Alliance, I was certain that one day we would close shop because our work would be done; the rainforests would be conserved.
 Thirty-five years later, it’s clear that the work of the Rainforest Alliance is still desperately necessary, and its mission grows more critical each day.

 But looking back on our own journey gives me hope.
 When we started out, our whole team could fit in one (very small) room.
-Flash forward to 2022 and our global alliance counts more than 600 staff members working all around the world and more than two million farmers in 70 countries.
+These days, our alliance counts more than 700 staff members and 7.5 million farmers in 62 countries, and the numbers are growing all the time.
 Millions of people trust our little green frog to lead them to a more sustainable choice at the supermarket—and a better future for our planet.
-What a privilege and joy it has been these past 35 years to help people understand that we really can thrive in harmony with nature.
+What a privilege and joy it has been over the decades to help people understand that we really can thrive in harmony with nature.